3762bhanu/3762bhanu/README.md

 - 👋 Hi, I’m Bhanu Prakash
-- 👀 I’m interested in Doing some development stuff and some competitive coding also
+- 👀 I’m interested in Development & Coding
-- 🌱 I’m currently in Second year of B. Tech. degree.
+- 🌱 I’m currently in Third year of B. Tech degree
-- 📫 You can always reach me at my mail id.
+- 📫 You can always reach me at my mail id

 <!---
 3762bhanu/3762bhanu is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.